uthapa82/JunOS/commands.md

     - strict(default) accept if :pkt source match or next-hop match

     - Two modes
-        - loose- accept of the pkt's src address matches a prefic in the routing table if default route is present, packets are always match loose mode
+        - loose- accept of the pkt's src address matches a prefix in the routing table if default route is present, packets are always match loose mode

     - Network where assymetric routing excists should activate following

 ```

     routing-options{
         forwarding-table {
             unicast-reverse-path feasible-paths;
         }
     }

 ```

     - only enable on edge router